muarshad01/LLM/Notes/lecture03_notes.md

 ***

-* Why fine-tuning stage is needed?
+#### Why fine-tuning stage is needed?
-* Answer: Generic versus Specific Answer
+* Generic versus Specific Answer
-* The main purposes of of fine-tuning are it is basically a refinement on the pre-training on a much narrower data set.
+* It is basically a refinement on the pre-training on a much narrower dataset.
-* finetuning is needed if you want to build an application which is specific to a particular task or a particular domain.
+* Finetuning is needed if you want to build an application, which is specific to a particular task or a particular domain.

-* Example Airline ChatBot: User: What's the price for the PIA Airline,  which leaves at 600 p.m.?
+#### Examples
-* Example Bank ChatBot: JP Morgan Chase...
+* Airline ChatBot: ...
-* Example Legal Attorneys: AI-legal-tool for attorneys ...
+* Bank ChatBot: ...

-* While foundational models ((also called pre-train models)) were strong at reasoning they lacked the extensive knowledge of legal case history and other knowledge required for legal work.
+* Legal Al-Tool for Attorneys: ...

-*  __computational cost__
+#### Foundational models (also called pre-train models)
-* fine-tune the pre-trend llm on the label dataset that's the three steps so the first step
+* Fine-tune the pre-trend LLM on the label dataset.

 ***